Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Daylighting improves productivity and mood

-• Thermal mass stabilizes indoor temperatures
+• Thermal mass stabilises indoor temperatures

 • Acoustic separation enhances privacy